Advancement

 Requirements include Scoutcraft skills including the seven basic knots, learning about weather, how to use a GPS unit, canoeing or kayaking, more advanced first aid and rescue techniques, and civic issues like constitutional rights and obligations.

-Phase Two Ranks
+Second Phase Ranks

 FAQs